Loading...

 fmtc_plus_sharing Module

-See the #fmtc_plus_sharing-installation-and-setup instructions to add this module.
+See the fmtc_plus_sharing Installation & Setup instructions to add this module.

 Note that some tile servers, such as Mapbox, forbid the sharing of their cached tiles, but this should still be acceptable as long as a user only imports their own exports (for example, backup purposes).